We’re AACSB Accredited

-The Department of Accounting offers one of the only three accounting programs among Maryland's public universities accredited by the Association to Advance Collegiate Schools of Business (AACSB International).
+Towson University is one of the only three public universities in Maryland accredited by the Association to Advance Collegiate Schools of Business (AACSB International) for both accounting and business.
 Dual accreditation in both business and accounting is held by only one in every four universities with AACSB accreditation.

-We provide students with learning experiences through a combination of scholarly activities and partnerships with the accounting profession and business community.
-Undergraduates in our department are prepared for entry-level jobs and graduate programs in accounting.
-The program also prepares them for the CPA exam.
+Through a combination of rigorous academics and partnerships with the accounting profession and business community, we prepare students for entry-level positions in accounting, tax and auditing and graduate programs in accounting as well as the CPA exam.
 Students meet with their adviser each term to discuss their progress and to get assistance in making any necessary changes to their course of study.

-Our department rewards excellence in teaching and scholarship, promotes and fosters professionalism and ethical behavior among faculty and students and encourages a climate that is conducive to collegiality, civility and openness to diverse ideas and views.
+We reward excellence in teaching and scholarship, promote and foster professionalism and ethical behavior among faculty and students and encourage a climate that is conducive to collegiality, civility and openness to diverse ideas and views.

 To be regionally recognized as a premier accounting program.

 The mission of the Towson University Accounting Programs is to provide our graduates with a high quality professional education that develops their knowledge and skills to prepare them for professional licensure and for success as contributors and leaders within the accounting profession or business.